CeeThinwa/knowledge-hub/book/blending_the_4.md

 ![system](./images/system.svg)

-So let's break it down:
+So let's break it down.

 ## The Break Down